This is part three on the series about Untied Nations. The text is from the documentary “The UN Deception” that is made by the John Birch Society

 “NAFTA is not a traditional free trade agreement but the architecture of a new international system”.

 NAFTA lays the foundation for a continental common market, as many of its architects privately acknowledge.
 The agreement creates a variety of continental institutions that are, in aggregate, an embryonic NAFTA government”.

-Only a year after the formation of NAFTA Bill Clinton succeeded in pulling the U.S. into the world trade organisation – WTO.
+Only a year after the formation of NAFTA Bill Clinton succeeded in pulling the U.S. into the world trade organization – WTO.
 The WTO would establish global policies that NAFTA was expected to implement.
 Immediately there after Clinton hosted the 1994 Summit of the Americas.
 Here the proposal of the creation of a free trade of the America (FTAA) was formally announced.
 With the initial exception of Cuba the FTAA would expand NAFTA to include all nations in the western hemisphere.
 For years the FTAA-architects developed their plan below the surface of public attention.
-However, a few planners and supportes would reveal their true intentions.
-Speaking privately mexican president Vincente Fox declared:
+However, a few planners and supports would reveal their true intentions.
+Speaking privately Mexican president Vincente Fox declared: